MaicoTimmerman/uva_numerical_recipes/README.md

 Hand in the tar.gz that is created when you run make.
 Upload this file in blackboard, **JUST ONES PER STUDENT**.
 Make only creates the archive if you removed all of your bugs and style issues.

+## Report
+In ass1/docs/ you should put your report called: `report.pdf`.
+This will be included in the archive when you run make.
+You can do whatever you like in the docs folder, just name your report of the assignment `report.pdf`.

 ## Problems